GreatSealUSA/Trump_Mythos/Comparative_Mythology/Since_the_Time_of_Mohammed.md

 out to be right against the opinions of all his advisors and against the opinions of all foreign observers.
-When this happens it means only that the information gathered by his unconscious, and reaching his consciousness by means of his exceptional talent, has been more nearly correct. than that of all others, German or foreign, who attempted to judge the situation and who reached conclusions different from his."
+When this happens it means only that the information gathered by his unconscious, and reaching his consciousness by means of his exceptional talent, has been more nearly correct than that of all others, German or foreign, who attempted to judge the situation and who reached conclusions different from his."

 I remarked that if Hitler's Voice continued to be always right, we were in for a very interesting period.
 This was